PhD Exam Committee & Scheduling

 - An External Examiner/Appraiser (a faculty member from another university, who must be at least an Associate or Full Professor).
 The external examiner must have an arms-length relationship to both the candidate and the supervisor.
 The student is not permitted to have any contact with the examiner prior to the exam.
 An external examiner cannot be used more frequently than once every two years for committees with substantive overlap of members with whom the external has served within the past two years (i.e. more than three voting members.)

 - An academic faculty member from another University of Toronto department.
 This examiner cannot have been closely involved in the supervision of the thesis.

 - An Exam Committee Chair - a non-voting member appointed by the School of Graduate Studies.

 Exam Committee members from the University of Toronto must be Full Members of the Graduate School.

-Thesis committee members sign the Request to Schedule a Ph.
-D. Oral Examination form only after they have read and critiqued the thesis.
+The PhD Oral Exam form can be submitted only after the supervisory committee have read and critiqued the thesis.
 At that time, committee members will return the critiqued thesis and any additional suggestions for revisions.
 Students are expected to incorporate these changes before distributing the thesis to the External Examiner and other Exam Committee members.
 If there are disagreements between a committee member and the student and/or supervisor about the nature and/or extent of the changes to be made to the thesis, the Graduate Coordinator should be consulted.
 The Graduate Coordinator will decide on how to proceed.
-Note that this resolution process will not be influenced by prior unofficial arrangements of Ph.D. exam dates (e.g. having agreed on a date with an external examiner).
+Note that this resolution process will not be influenced by prior unofficial arrangements of PhD exam dates (e.g. having agreed on a date with an external examiner).

 The Department will not tolerate excessive delays by faculty members in reading and approving theses.
 Offenders will be sanctioned and may lose their graduate appointments.